 All my life I have only obeyed laws I agreed with, so they didn’t pick up their highly law-abiding ways from Papa obviously.
 Perhaps Mama or culture in general influenced them.
 Still, given the circumstances of their childhood, I doubt they learned it from anyone in particular.
 This shows the strong pull ethical paradigms have on people — see Ethics: Do They Work Anymore? p.594.
 Most conform, some rebel, but everyone feels it.

 Virtue and ethics are symptoms of dysfunction and hypocrisy, as chapter 18 bluntly points out, When the great way falls into disuse, There is benevolence and rectitude; When cleverness emerges, There is great hypocrisy.
-Virtue is ineffective at best, and downright debilitating at worst, as chapter 38 points out, A man of the lowest virtue never strays from virtue and that is why he is without virtue.
-Chapter 1’s disclaimer applies to virtue: ‘The [virtue] that can be spoken of is not the constant [virtue]’.
+Virtue is ineffective at best, and downright debilitating at worst, as chapter 38 observes, A man of the lowest virtue never strays from virtue and that is why he is without virtue.
+Chapter 1’s disclaimer applies to virtue: The [virtue] that can be spoken of is not the constant [virtue].
 Obviously, this requires a nuanced approach.